NetSPI/MoneyX/vulns/Username Enumeration.md

 1. Navigate to the login page (```/login```)
 2. Attempt to sign in with credentials ```Username: notreal, Password: notreal```.
 Notice the system does not indicate whether the username or password is incorrect
-3. Attempt to sign in with credentials ```Username: kyle, Password: notreal```.
+3. Attempt to sign in with credentials ```Username: user, Password: notreal```.
 The system now displays "Bad credentials" in parenthesis.
 Since the message displayed is different for username and password, we are able to enumerate whether a username exists by checking for the string "Bad credentials".

 #### Code Snippet
 src/main/java/com/nVisium/androidnv/api/MvcConfig.java